 POSITIVE: When one goes up, the other goes up also.
 INVERSE: When one goes up, the other goes down.
 Interest rates move up when bonds move down

 In an inflationary environment, stocks react positively to falling interest rates (rising bond prices).
 Low interest rates stimulate economic activity and boost corporate profits.
-As interest rates fall and the economy strengthens, demand for commodities increases and commodity prices rise.
 Keep in mind that an “inflationary environment” does not mean runaway inflation.
 It simply means that the inflationary forces are stronger than the deflationary forces.

 Murphy notes that the world shifted from an inflationary environment to a deflationary environment around 1998.
 It started with the collapse of the Thai Baht in the summer of 1997 and quickly spread to neighboring countries to become known as Asian currency crisis.
 Asian central bankers raised interest rates to support their currencies, but high interest rates choked their economies and compounded the problems.
 The subsequent threat of global deflation pushed money out of stocks and into bonds.
 Stocks fell sharply, Treasury bonds rose sharply and US interest rates decline.
 This marked a decoupling between stocks and bonds that would last for many years.
 Big deflationary events continued as the Nasdaq bubble burst in 2000, the housing bubble burst in 2006 and the financial crisis hit in 2007.